01 of 06

 An alternative method is that instead of pushing with the pin you use your fingers to push the knot further up against the bead.

 Either way works.
 The idea is that you want to knot to be flush up against the bead after you remove the pin or awl.
 This is where practice will make a big difference because the more you do it the better you will get at this important step in the process.Continue to 6 of 6 below.

 Continue this process after each bead is strung.
 One good practice is stringing on about a half-dozen beads or so and then pushing one down and knot, push and other down and knot, and so on.
 This way, you don't have to stop and string a bead on after each knot.

 Once you try this, you might find ways to adjust it that work better for you.
 You might want to knot from right to left or left to right.
-Try a few experiments until you find a way that works best for you, and remember to expect some boo-boo's when you first start learning this.
+Try a few experiments until you find a way that works best for you, and remember to expect some mistakes when you first start learning this.